 5.1 Before the aircraft is returned to passenger service, the AOC holder must ensure that a thorough check of all cabin systems, equipment and fittings is performed by Maintenance personnel, as part of the verification that the aircraft is restored back to the configuration certified for passenger service.

 6 Period of exemption

-The period will be the duration of any phase of the Movement Control Order, or until 31 December 2021, whichever is earlier.
+The period will be the duration of any phase of the National Recovery Plan or Movement Control Order, or until 31 December 2022, whichever is earlier.